Setasign/SetaPDF-Demos/public/demos/3-FormFiller/Ideas.md

 ## Various
+- Demo that extracts all fields and information from a PDF (type, value(s), page number, position)
 - Demo creation of RTF values
 - Parsing and forwarding of FDF data.
 - Parsing and forwarding of XFDF data.